You hear it at almost every job interview — “Tell me about yourself”

 Don’t ramble on

-Think of your response as an interview version of the elevator speech, named that way because it should be about the length of an elevator ride – a few sentences long, maximum.
+This is your interview version of the elevator speech, named that way because it should be about the length of an elevator ride – a few sentences long, maximum.

-You want your answer to be long enough to get the most important information across.
-But short enough to keep them interested.
+You want your answer to be detailed enough to get the most important information across without being boring.